About Fruit Flies

 Sweet, rotting and fermenting products provide the basis for many homemade fruit fly traps.

-Internally Fruit Flies are commonly seen in our homes and businesses, especially in kitchens, bars and beer cellars, where spillage residues can quickly build up under the lips of sinks, or between the bottom of base unit plinths and the floor.
-Again, Good house-keeping can discourage these flies.
+Spillages of suitable foods and liquids frequently occur in kitchens, bars and beer cellars.
+These residues quickly build up under bins, lino, vinyl, the lips of sinks, or between the bottom of base unit plinths and the floor.

 Are Fruit Flies Dangerous?

 The common fruit fly is quite harmless and presents as a nuisance, more than an important vector or distributor of disease.

 Because disease risk is low, small numbers of these flying pests often get ignored by restaurant owners, etc.